Abdifatah206/Abdifatah206.github.io/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Motivated technology professional with a bachelor's degree and a strong interest in cybersecurity and information technology.
+Skilled in analyzing complex problems, learning new technologies, and delivering effective solutions in fast-paced environments.

 ## Objective
 [Provide Objective - Remove this afterwards]]